Fadnavis takes oath as Maharashtra CM, Ajit Pawar as deputy

 Fadnavis said that the people had given us a clear mandate, but the Shiv Sena tried to ally with other parties.
 As a result of this President's rule was imposed in the state.
 Maharashtra needed a stable government and not an unstable one.

-Immediately after the oath taking ceremony, Prime Minister Narendra Modi congratulated both Fadnavis and Pawar.
+Immediately after the oath-taking ceremony, Prime Minister Narendra Modi congratulated both Fadnavis and Pawar.
 I am confident that they will work diligently for the bright future of Maharashtra, Modi also said.

 Congratulations to @Dev_Fadnavis Ji and @AjitPawarSpeaks Ji on taking oath as the CM and Deputy CM of Maharashtra respectively.
 I am confident they will work diligently for the bright future of Maharashtra.— Narendra Modi (@narendramodi) November 23, 2019